CagriCatik/ROS2-TF-URDF-RViz-Gazebo/webpage/docs/01_intro/02_install_setup_ros2.md

 # Install and Setup ROS2

 ## Prerequisites
-To follow this part, you need to have **Ubuntu 22.04** installed.
+To follow this part, you need to have Ubuntu 22.04 installed.
 This section provides a quick recap of the installation process to ensure you’re ready to proceed.

 ### Recommended Setup
-1. **Dual Boot**: Install Ubuntu alongside your primary OS (e.g., Windows or macOS).
+1. Dual Boot: Install Ubuntu alongside your primary OS (e.g., Windows or macOS).
 This setup ensures seamless compatibility with ROS2 and tools like Gazebo.
-2. **Virtual Machine (Optional)**: If dual boot is not feasible, use **VMware Workstation**.
+2. Virtual Machine (Optional): If dual boot is not feasible, use VMware Workstation.
 Avoid VirtualBox for this course as it performs poorly with 3D simulation tools like Gazebo.

 ---